GSA/digitalgov.gov/content/posts/2015-10-26-nihdigital-summit-optimizing-digital-to-reach-patients-scientists-clinicians-and-the-public.md

   </p>
 </blockquote>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-400-NIH-Digital-Summit-Dr-Richard-Besser-Chief-Health-and-Medical-Editor-of-ABC-News-IMGs_1865-2019.jpg" alt="Richard Besser, Chief Health and Medical Editor, of ABC News" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-400-NIH-Digital-Summit-Dr-Richard-Besser-Chief-Health-and-Medical-Editor-of-ABC-News-IMGs_1865-2019.jpg" alt="Richard Besser, Chief Health and Medical Editor, of ABC News" %}

 [Richard Besser](https://storify.com/StuckonSW/nihdigital-keynote-by-drrichardbesser), Chief Health and Medical Editor, of ABC News, has learned a few lessons as host of the popular #abcDrBchat.
 He was surprised by how rude people can be on social media, especially when it comes to scary health issues.
 He advised to look for the essence of truth in rude questions, and to address the fear with facts.